 Generally speaking, the division between the sexes is almost non-existent in many areas of public life.
 Take this into consideration if it might be a problem to you.
 This is especially important if you are a young Muslim traveler on a budget - a number of cheap hostels do offer mixed dormitories, where both men and women sleep.

 Make sure you do not end up in one of these, by specifically enquiring if necessary.
 Or choose a private room, especially if you are traveling in a small group.

 You might also be aware that the open display of Christian religious symbols is common - especially in private accommodation, where any number of crosses might adorn the walls.
-However, if you are taking major offence over that, Ireland in general might not be the place to visit.
+However, if you might be offended by that, Ireland might not be the place to visit.

 One more practical thing - take care when booking accommodation with breakfast included ...

 How to start the Irish day off as a Muslim?
 Certainly not by tucking into a hearty Irish breakfast, which will more than likely include pork sausages and bacon rashers.
 And even if you get offered vegetarian alternatives, you might not be sure about what fat they are fried in ...

 so never, ever order a cooked breakfast off the shelf.